MaximRouiller/blog.decayingcode.com/source/_draft/lift-and-shift.md

 tags: [azure]
 ---

 When migrating assets to the cloud, there is many way to do it.

-There is Lift and Shift, The Cloud Native and the Refactored way.
+Nothing is a silver bullet.
+Each scenario need to be adapted to your particular situation.

+Among the many ways to do things here are a few that are commonly known.

+We'll start with the Lift and Shift.

 ### Lift and shift